HOW IT ALL BEGAN...

 It's hard to believe, but a full decade has passed since the club first launched in 2009 with our 17 charter members.

 In 2013, the Society quit using oversized wine glasses, and bought 200 Glencairn glasses to allow us to sample our drams properly.

 A NEW HOME!

 In 2014, the Society moved our sessions to the spacious meeting room in Clayton's legendary Cheshire Inn.

 2014 saw the first of our Bonus Sessions devoted to fine whiskey from Scotland's next-door neighbors in Ireland.

 We normally offer official distillery releases, but at this 2015 session we featured independent bottlings for a unique scotch experience.

 We'd dabbled in Japanese whiskies on occasion, but 2016 saw our first Bonus Session exclusively devoted to these fine drams.

 2017 saw our first club trip to Scotland!
 We visited distilleries, castles, cathedrals, museums, and Scotland's natural beauty.

-To mark our 10th Anniversary, in 2019 we gave Drummond a makeover with an updated look for the Society logo.
+In 2019, to mark our 10th Anniversary, we decided to give Drummond a makeover with an updated look for the Society logo.